 Keeping your account, data, and identity safe is great but we recognize that using more than just a password might seem like an inconvenience and you might occasionally run into a problem.
-The Help Desk (email@example.com) is here to help you if you have questions or issues.
-We offer a number of links below that can also help answer your questions.
+The Help Desk (firstname.lastname@example.org, (360) 650-3333) is here to help you if you have questions or issues.
+The links below may also help answer your questions.

-Set up authenticator app as your MFA authentication method (Document)
+Set up the Microsoft Authenticator app as your verification method (Document)

 Common problems and troubleshooting tips for MFA (Document)

 Screenshots of Microsoft Authenticator installation (Document and short video)